vtluug/docker-manifests/wiki/README.md

 If you don't have a LocalSettings fie, see the base image link for how to set it up.

-Create an '.env' file with the following variable defined:
+Create `.env` in the current directory with the following variable defined:
 * `MYSQL_PASSWORD`: database password, found in admin repo on sczi